Freshen up your look without breaking the bank.

 - Straight leg jeans

-- Long-sleeved tops in plain colours
+- Long-sleeved tops in plain colors

 - Smart black trousers